expo/expo/docs/pages/build-reference/ios-capabilities.md

 ## Supported Capabilities

-EAS Build will only enable capabilities that it has built-in support for, any unsupported entitlements must be manually enabled via [Apple Developer Portal][apple-dev-portal].
+EAS Build will only enable capabilities that it has built-in support for, any unsupported entitlements must be manually enabled via [Apple Developer Console][apple-dev-console].

 | Support     | Capability                                        | Entitlement string                                                         |
 | ----------- | ------------------------------------------------- | -------------------------------------------------------------------------- |